-Harwich Elementary School Summer Reading 2017 - Build a Better World!
+Harwich Elementary School - Summer Reading Program 2020

 Who can participate?

-All students attending Harwich Elementary in grades Pre-K to Grade 4.
+All students attending Harwich Elementary in grades Preschool to Grade 4.
 You do not have to live in Harwich or have a library card.
 This is a free program!

 When does the summer reading program start?